The Legacy Project

 Legacy House Columbus

 The design process prioritized community engagement and inclusivity of residents, fostering a sense of unity and shared ownership in the project.
-To fund the project, the design team created partnerships with more than 50 organizations who donated time or materials to the project, making it a true community-wide effort.
+Unique from its inception, Legacy House is 100% donor funded.

 The footprint of the home is configured to fit three bedrooms, a difficult achievement for a compact home.
 The bedroom count and overall design appeals to a mass market— from single professionals to young families and retirees alike.
 The double-height ceiling and glass front in the living space gives the room an open and transparent feel in a small floor plate.
 The design is architecturally modern yet restrained, demonstrating that good design can be economical without extravagance.